Forbes Surname Meaning, History & Origin

-Forbes Surname Genealogy
+Forbes Surname Meaning

 Forbes is a Scottish clan name in Aberdeenshire.
 Originally it was pronounced in two syllables, “for” and “bays,” but that is now lost.

-Forbes gathering cry of “Lonach” comes from the name of a hill at Strathdon in Aberdeenshire where the clan assembled in times of trouble.
+The Forbes gathering cry of “Lonach” comes from the name of a hill at Strathdon in Aberdeenshire where the clan assembled in times of trouble.
 Forbes men still march at the annual Lonach Highland Gathering.

 In Ireland, the Forbes name can be an anglicization of the Gaelic Firbhisigh, a personal name composed of the elements “man” and “prosperity.”
 MacFirbhisigh was the name of a celebrated family of historians and antiquarians in Connacht.

-Forbes Resources on
+Forbes Surname Resources on The Internet

 - Clan Forbes.
 Forbes clan history.

 - Forbes House Museum – Treasures of the China Trade.

 - from Scotland (Aberdeenshire) and from Ireland (Sligo)